Questions about Sanders’ health linger after heart attack

 Bloomberg had two stents inserted after his doctors performed a heart stress test in 2000, but he did not have a heart attack.

-After returning to the campaign trail in late October, Sanders pledged to release detailed information about his health before the year’s end.
+After returning to the campaign trail in late October, Sanders pledged to release detailed information before the year’s end.

 “I want to make it comprehensive,” Sanders said in an interview with The Associated Press at the time.